FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/include-scripts.md

 ---

 In browsers where Web Components are not natively supported you might encounter ugly flashing of unstyled content while the page is loading.
-To prevent this just annotate all elements that have a visual component and are shown immediately on page load with the `unresolved` attribute.
+To prevent this just annotate all elements that have a visual component and are shown immediately on page-load with the `unresolved` attribute.
 ```html
 <ff-record-list unresolved></ff-record-list>
 ```
-Also add the following CSS rule on top of the page before the appearance of FACT-Finder Web Components:
+Also add the following CSS rule to the top of the page before the appearance of FACT-Finder Web Components:

 ```html
 <head>